 The Contractor shall have written policies and procedures for allowing members to select a new PMP, including PMP auto-assignment, and provide information on options for selecting a new PMP when it has been determined that a PMP is non-compliant with provider standards (i.e., quality of care) and is terminated from the MCE, or when a PMP change is ordered as part of the resolution to a grievance proceeding.
 The MCE shall allow the member to select another PMP.
-The notice shall include information on options for selecting a new PMP selection must be approved by FSSA.
+The notice shall include information on options for selecting a new PMP.
+The Contractor's written policies and procedures for PMP selection must be approved by FSSA.